FavourAkinwande/Environmental_Sounds_MLops/README.md

    Users can upload `.wav` audio files, and the system will predict the sound class (e.g., rain, siren, engine) using a pre-trained deep neural network.

 2. **Model Retraining**
-   A ZIP file containing new labeled audio data and metadata can be uploaded to retrain the model.
+   A ZIP file containing audio data and metadata can be uploaded to retrain the model.
 The model is updated, versioned, and saved automatically.

 3. **Data Visualizations**
    The app includes visual plots such as waveform, spectrogram, and class distribution to help understand the acoustic characteristics of the dataset.